A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 The return to Germany and Central Europe

-The lynx had been extinct in Germany for over 150 years.
-The first successful reintroduction project began in the Harz Mountains in 1999.
-Today, around 100 animals live there again—free, independent, and shy.
+The lynx was absent from Germany for over 150 years.
+In 1999, the first successful reintroduction project began in the Harz Mountains.
+Today, around 100 animals live there again – free, independent, and shy.

 Since 2016, over twenty lynx from Switzerland and Slovakia have been released into the wild in the Palatinate Forest.
-Since then, the population has grown continuously: 18 young animals were recorded in 2023 alone.
+The population has been growing steadily ever since: in 2023 alone, 18 cubs were documented.

-And today there are about 95 lynx living in Bavaria, eleven of them females with offspring.
+And in Bavaria today there are about 95 lynx, eleven of them females with offspring.

 One global animal – four species, many stories